 At some point in recent Western history, the God idea became ‘simply incredible’ on the face of it for many educated people.

-But these atheists refuse to write 200 words.
-They tell me they would just as soon write 200 words on why they don’t believe in the Phoenix.
+When I speak with atheists nowadays, I sometimes ask them to compose a short 200-word essay explaining why they disbelieve.
+(That would be about three paragraphs in this piece you are reading—not long.)
+But these atheists refuse to write 200 words and tell me they would just as soon write 200 words on why they don’t believe in the Phoenix as write 200 words explaining why they disbelieve in God.
 To them, the notion of God is as fabulous as the Phoenix.
 Why waste time composing 200 words justifying incredulity about the Phoenix?